KatherineMichel/tech-and-funding-toolkit/my-high-level-toolkit.md

 * "Before" visualized (without product)
 * "After" visualized (with product) (How will the product influence, change the customer's life?)

-World
-What does the world look like without this problem?
-* How will world be different 18 months after launch?
-* 3 years after launch?
-* 10 years after launch?

-Future Workshop
-* Tomorrow Headlines
-* Tomorrow SEC Filing
-* Poster

 Customers
 * Motivation (Pleasure or Pain)
 * Resource Flow